Guernsey's Finest Hour - Roll of Honour

 Margaret Brehaut, in memory of her father Private 127 Albert William Guille, who was wounded at Masnieres on 1 December 1917.

-Terry McClean, in memory of his grandfather Pinooer T. H. Kimber, who died on 20 November 1918 and is buried in the communal cemetery at Kortrijk, St Jan, Belgium.
+Terry McClean, in memory of his grandfather Pioneer T. H. Kimber, who died on 20 November 1918 and is buried in the communal cemetery at Kortrijk, St Jan, Belgium.

-Nancy Ogier, in memory of George Rose, killed at Cambrai and Harry Smith who also fought at Cambrai and survived the war.
+Nancy Ogier, in memory of George Rose, killed at Cambrai, and Harry Smith, who also fought at Cambrai but survived the war.